timescale/promscale_extension/RELEASING.md

 The following are step-by-step instructions for releasing the Promscale extension.

+## Create an issue to track the release

+Create a new issue titled "Release <version to be released here>".
+Copy everything below this line into that issue, and use it to to keep track of the release tasks.

+---

 ## Pre-release
 - [ ] Ensure `upgradeable_from` in `templates/promscale.control` contains the previously released version.
 - [ ] Update `CHANGELOG.md` with release version and date.